 On Jan.
 9, 2007, fingerprints in the car led to a house at 2316 Chipman St. A body was found, but not immediately identified.
 Friends and family feared the worst and later investigators confirmed Channon Christian was dead.
 She was found in a trash can — beaten, raped and with bleach poured down her throat.
 The medical examiner determined she suffocated in the trash can.

-Since the discovery of their bodies, the manhunt that followed and the arrests and later convictions of those held responsible for the young couple’s deaths, the tragedy continues.
-Those convicted who remain behind bars continue to exercise their legal rights in the appeals process and court dates continue.
+Since the discovery of their bodies, the manhunt that followed and the arrests and later convictions of those held responsible for the young couple’s deaths; the convicted who remain behind bars continue to exercise their legal rights in the appeals process and court dates continue.

 We will continue to update this ongoing story, developing since 2007, as we learn more.